Procedure: Student academic study load and progression (coursework)

 - If no application is received, or the application for extension is not approved, students are discontinued at the end of the calendar year.
 The Division of Student Administration notify the students who have been cancelled.

-- Submit the form to the College office that administers the course.
+Submit the application to the College Student Office that administers the course.

-- Students are advised by the College of the outcome.
-If approved by the Delegated Authority a permission code is provided to the student and the student enrols in their course on ISIS.
+- The College Student Office advises the student in writing of the outcome and provides a permission code to the student.
+The permission code is ticked in SAS, and the student enrols in their course on ISIS.

-- Where a student is unable to enrol on ISIS due to enrolment deadlines being passed, the College enrols the student.
+- Where a student is unable to enrol on ISIS due to enrolment deadlines having passed, the College Student Office owning the course enrols the student.

 - Students who are enrolled in a course on the assumption that they will pass the requisite course before commencement but then fail the requisite are notified automatically and the course dropped and are required to: